Sunderland station: Present station

-The second island platform was given over to the working of parcels traffic, as a new parcels office premises was to be built at the northern end of the station.
+The second island platform was given over to the working of parcels traffic, as a new parcels office was to be built at the northern end of the station.
 Prior to this, parcels traffic was dealt with at the northern end of the station, using the old stables block to the west for deliveries, with a similar sized room at the eastern side for incoming parcels.

 The revised station working enabled the running lines and sidings at the southern end of the station to be simplified.
-The consequent reduction in permanent way released areas of land at track level, which was available for the erection of support for further street level development around Athenaeum Street and Holmeside.
+The consequent reduction in permanent way released areas of land at track level, which was available for the erection of support for further street-level development around Athenaeum Street and Holmeside.

 Further redevelopment took place, ahead of the opening of the Wearside extension of the Tyne and Wear Metro.
-A six-week closure of the Durham Coast Line between Newcastle and Sunderland took place in early spring 2001, during which the existing track through Sunderland North Tunnel was lowered and two new crossovers introduced.
+A six-week closure of the Durham Coast Line between and Sunderland took place in early spring 2001, during which the existing track through Sunderland North Tunnel was lowered and two new crossovers introduced.
 The single island platform was also widened, with a new junction and track arrangement introduced and commissioned to the south of the station.

 Refurbishment

-In 2006, the Tyne and Wear Passenger Transport Executive announced plans to refurbish of the 140 m platform areas.
+In 2006, Nexus announced plans to refurbish of the 140 m platform areas.
 The project was to be funded by the Department for Transport in an innovative scheme in which the money 'saved' by reducing a subsidised rail service in favour of the Tyne and Wear Metro was converted into a lump sum for capital investment.
-Whilst the Tyne and Wear Passenger Transport Executive does not own or manage the station (owned by Network Rail and managed by Northern Trains), the rationale for investment being that they are the station's majority operator.
+Whilst Nexus does not own or manage the station (owned by Network Rail and managed by Northern Trains), the rationale for investment being that they are the station's majority operator.

 Work began in January 2008, with the second stage of development commencing in September 2009.
 The project was completed in July 2010 – at a cost of £7 million.
 The project saw the construction of an entirely new floor, ceilings and lighting, substantial improvements to existing walls and a significant reorganisation of buildings and waiting areas on the platforms.

-The Tyne and Wear Passenger Transport Executive appointed Sadler Brown Architecture to develop the design, led by Arup.
+Nexus appointed Sadler Brown Architecture to develop the design, led by Arup.
 The project incorporated the work of three artists, Jason Bruges Studio, Julian Germain and Morag Morrison.
 Jason Bruges Studio have created a 140-metre light wall with individual LED units containing an animated display.
 Julian Germain is providing a sequence of 41 photographs of everyday items 'lost' on the Tyne and Wear Metro, while Morag Morrison is designing coloured glass wall panels for buildings along the island platform.